Thoronet Abbey: The monks' building

-The Chapter House, or The Capitulary Hall, was the room where the monks met daily for a reading of one chapter of the rule of St. Benedict, and to discuss community issues.
+The chapter house, or capitulary hall, was the room where the monks met daily for a reading of one chapter of the rule of St. Benedict, and to discuss community issues.
 Election of new abbots also took place in this room.
 Its architecture - with cross-ribbed vaults resting on two columns with decorated capitals, was the most refined in the monastery, and showed the influence of the new Gothic style.
 The walls and columns date to about 1170, the vaulting to 1200-1240.

-During the reading of the Rule and discussions, the monks were seated upon wooden benches, and the Abbot was seated at the east, facing the entry.
+During the reading of the Rule and discussions, the monks were seated upon wooden benches, and the Abbot was seated at the east, facing the entrance.
 The main sculptural element is a simple cross of the order on the south column, before which the monks would bow briefly.
 A hand holding a cross, the symbol of authority of the abbot, is sculpted on the capital of the north column.
 He was sometimes buried in this room, so that after death his memory would add to the authority of the living abbot.

-The Hall of the Monks, was at the north end of the monks' building, but fell into ruins, and little remains.
+The hall of the monks was at the north end of the monks' building, but fell into ruins, and little remains.
 The room was used for making clothing, as a workshop, for the training of the new monks, and as a scriptorium, the room where manuscripts were written, since it was the only heated room in the abbey.